13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 The gamer who incited an angry mob

-Black Friday is tough enough when workers have to unlock the doors and let in the crowd already waiting in the early morning hours.
+Black Friday is scary enough for the employees who unlock the doors and let in the crowd of people who have already been waiting in line since the early morning hours.
 But what if you had to prepare for the big day at Walmart while the crowd gathered?

 "Because Walmart keeps the store open unlike, say, Target or other stores, we are setting up the merchandise right in front of the customers," wrote Reddit user @LikeMike2224.
 "It's literally like setting up a buffet in front of hungry bears or something."